ShirinG/ShirinG.github.io/about.md

 group: navigation
 ---

+**Welcome to my page!**

+I'm Shirin and I'm a bioinformatician currently working on Next-Generation-Sequencing analysis of autoinflammatory diseases as part of the [AID-NET consortium](http://campus.uni-muenster.de/immunologie/forschung/aid-net/).

+Obviously, I am interested in genetics and genomics but I enjoy playing around with data of all sorts.
+It's amazing to me what can be learned from analyzing and visualizing data!

+My tool of choice for data analysis so far has been R, although I aim to add Python to my repertoire soon.

+I created the R package **exprAnalysis**, designed to streamline my RNA-seq data analysis pipeline.
+It is available via Github.
+Instructions for installation and usage can be found [here](https://shiring.github.io/rna-seq/microarray/2016/09/28/exprAnalysis).

+This blog will showcase some of the analyses I have been doing with different data sets (all freely available).
+I will also host teaching materials for students to access in conjunction with R courses I am giving.

+---

 <div style="-webkit-column-count: 2; -moz-column-count: 2; column-count: 2;">
     <div style="display: inline-block;">
         <img src="{{ site.url }}/assets/images/Bewerbungsfoto.jpg" alt="My photo" width="200">